code-raushan/Product-Designer-Agency-Landing-Page/readme.md

 #Landing Page of a Product Designer Agency made using pure HTML and CSS
->Hi everyone, I am Raushan and I made the clone of Shopify website using pure basics😎.
+>Hi everyone, I am Raushan and I made the landing page of a product designer agency website using pure basics😎.

 This project took 4 hours to complete and it was a nice learning experience.
 Got to know more about colors and fonts😀 And yes, it is completely responsive💻👍